-The LGE may approve IFS-D or IFS-N workers to provide services for more than 16 hours in a 24-hour period, which includes a combination of IFS - D and IFS - N services, in the following circumstances:
+The Human Services Authority or District office may approve IFS-D or IFS-N workers to provide services for more than 16 hours in a 24-hour period, which includes a combination of IFS - D and IFS - N services, in the following circumstances:

-- 1. On a non-routine, time limited basis when the primary caregiver is unable to provide care to the beneficiary outside the regular IFS hours due to the hospitalization or death of a family member, emergency with another child or family member, business travel, or other documented need.
+- On a non-routine, time limited basis when the primary caregiver is unable to provide care to the beneficiary outside the regular IFS hours due to the hospitalization or death of a family member, emergency with another child or family member, business travel, or other documented need.
 The definition of time limited is one exception per quarter for up to seven calendar days.
-Any request beyond this limit would require approval from the OCDD Central Office; and - 2.
-In emergency situations that could include hurricane, tornado, flooding, or other natural disaster.
+Any request beyond this limit would require approval from the OCDD Central Office; and - In emergency situations that could include hurricane, tornado, flooding, or other natural disaster.

 Requests must be made by the beneficiary to the support coordinator.
-Upon notification of the request, the support coordinator is responsible for submitting a revision request to the LGE by the next business day.
+Upon notification of the request, the support coordinator is responsible for submitting a revision request to the Human Services Authority or District office by the next business day.
 Requests must include supporting documentation.
 The OCDD Waiver Director / designee can approve a request to exceed the 16 hour rule without requiring a revision to the POC.
 Examples of when this would occur include a natural disaster affecting wide spread areas of the state (flooding, hurricane, tornado, etc.).